propalparolnapervom/CICD/CONCOURCE/EXAMPLES/Example_N (build Docker, put to DockerHub).md

-# EXAMPLE_2 Build Docker, put it to DockerHub
+# EXAMPLE_N Build Docker, put it to DockerHub

 Run task from command line:
   - on `linux` platform